Opinions

 Confessions of a Chronically Online Pakistani Woman

 I live on the internet.
 Not just on it, but in it, like a fish in plastic-choked water, inhaling memes instead of air.
-It wasn’t always this bleak.
-The internet once felt like refuge, a parallel world that softened the suffocation of the offline one.
-Sharing silly memes was rebellion in miniature, an...
+I remember when it wasn’t this bleak.
+The internet once felt like a refuge, a parallel world that softened the suffocation of the offline one.
+Sharing silly memes was a small act of...

 Read More